mk-1304/Half-Precision_FPU/README.md

 - Supports large-scale automated testing using NumPy
 - Detects mismatches due to rounding, subnormals, overflows, and invalid operations
 - Simple file-based interface for simulation across any HDL simulator
-- Achieved 99.7% accuracy on comparision with python generated results
+- Achieved 99.7% accuracy on comparison with python generated results

 **Note:** For the complete report, and detailed module implementation, please reach out via email.